GP Training in HEE Wessex

 GP Academic Clinical Fellow – 1 post (filled)

 Successful candidates will be asked to rank available programmes on Oriel in order of preference.
-Allocations to a training programme will be made on the basis of candidates’ overall recruitment scores and their preferences.
+Allocations to a training location will be made on the basis of candidates’ overall recruitment scores and their preferences.
 Individual allocations to available rotations will be made by the local Programme Directors once an offer has been accepted.

 Important Notice for Applicants